What’s the Difference Between a Hot Tub and a Jacuzzi?

 The water inside the jacuzzi is heated to the user’s preferred temperature for optimal comfort.
 This allows the user to soak inside the tub for as long as they wish.
 The temperature and jet streams can be controlled using a panel on the side of the device.

 Jacuzzis are used for their relaxing hydro-massage, to relieve stress, to reduce muscle and joint pain, and to improve circulation.
 They come in a wide range of sizes and are commonly found in homes, spas, and gyms all over the world.
-They are one of the most popular brands of hot tub on the market.
+They are one of the most popular brands of hot tub around the world.

 WHAT IS A HOT TUB?